nus-cs2103-AY1718S2/addressbook-level3/doc/DeveloperGuide.md

 **MSS**
 1. User wants to change the tag for all entries currently tagged as Friends
-2. User find all entries with the Friends tag
+2. User finds all entries with the Friends tag
 3. AddressBook shows a list of persons with the Friends tag
-4. User renames the tag to Buddies
+4. User renames the tag to Buddies for all entries
 Use case ends.

 **Extensions**
 3a.
 No entries have the friends tag therefore nothing needs to be renamed
+> Use case ends

 ## Appendix C : Non Functional Requirements